system76/docs/_articles/customize-gnome.md

 ![internet-radio](/images/customize-gnome/internet-radio.png)

-Internet Radio adds a quick menu integration to play various radios stations found online.
+Internet Radio adds a quick menu integration to play various radio stations found online.
 A few default stations are included, and many more can be found at [www.internet-radio.com](https://www.internet-radio.com/).
 Simply right-click on the `.m3u` file and choose 'Copy link address', and add that as a station to the Internet Radio icon at the top right of the menu bar.

 ---